 Slope (Gradient) of a Straight Line

-To calculate the Slope:
+To find the slope:

 Slope = Change in YChange in X gradient